 System couplings between components

-Many values, which were set exogenously in the phenomenological model, then depend on the initial design and adaptation of the machine to operating conditions.
+Many parameters, which were set exogenously in the phenomenological model, then depend on the initial design and adaptation of the machine to operating conditions.

-By making these technology choices, the user indirectly determines some parameters on which he could previously play freely.
-For example, in the case of a displacement compressor, flow is not necessarily exactly the one that was desired: it depends on the swept volume, compression ratio, suction specific volume, volumetric efficiency, rotation speed etc.
+By making these technology choices, we indirectly determine some parameters on which we could previously play freely.
+For example, in the case of a displacement compressor,the flow rate is not necessarily exactly the one that was desired: it depends on the swept volume, compression ratio, suction specific volume, volumetric efficiency, rotation speed etc.

-For a simulation in off-design mode to be realistically feasible, we must indeed be able not only to make the technological sizing of each component, but also to take into account interactions between components due to their adaptation to the new operating conditions.
+To realistically simulate the system in off-design mode, we must be able not only to make the technological design of each component, but also to characterize the interactions between components due to their adaptation to new operating conditions.

-For example, the condenser and desuperheater of a refrigerating machine do in fact form a single exchanger, whose total area is known.
-The adaptation of the exchanger to changes in its boundary conditions therefore requires a coupled calculation much more complex than the two separate parts.
+For example, the condenser and desuperheater of a refrigeration machine do in fact form a single exchanger, whose total area is known.
+The adaptation of the exchanger to changes in its boundary conditions therefore requires a coupled calculation much more complex than that of the two separate parts.